9 Common Types of Ants in Florida

 Getting Rid of Ants

-Getting rid of ants can be a tricky thing to do, so the best thing to do is make sure they can't get in, to begin with.
-You can keep them from getting into your house by sealing cracks and crevices in exterior walls with caulk, ensuring firewood is stored at least 20 feet away from your foundation, and keeping trees and shrubs well-trimmed to prevent an infestation.
+Getting rid of ants can be tricky, so the best approach is to prevent them from getting in to begin with.
+You can prevent them from getting into your house by sealing cracks and crevices in exterior walls with caulk, ensuring firewood is stored at least 20 feet away from your foundation, and keeping trees and shrubs well-trimmed to prevent an infestation.

-If you find ants in your kitchen, it is important to clean up the area well and seal any food in air-tight containers.
-Make sure to sweep and vacuum often, and clean up any spills as soon as they happen.
+If you find ants in your kitchen, it's important to clean up the area well and seal any food in airtight containers.
+Make sure to sweep and vacuum often and clean up any spills as soon as they happen.
 You might also consider putting up a few ant traps, which can be purchased at a local hardware store.

 If you are dealing with a larger or very persistent ant infestation, you should consider working with a licensed pest professional to come up with a preventative ant management plan.